kassonlab/gmxapi/README.md

-gmxpy is
+The gmxapi project provides interfaces for managing and extending molecular dynamics simulation workflows.
-a Python package providing the `gmx` module for interfacing with GROMACS.
+In this repository, a Python package provides the `gmx` module for high-level interaction with GROMACS.

-The project is hosted on [BitBucket](https://bitbucket.org/kassonlab/gmxpy).
+`gmx.core` provides Python bindings to the `gmxapi` C++ GROMACS external API.

+The project is hosted on [GitHub](https://github.com/gmxapi/gmxapi) and includes the `gmxapi` repository along with supporting respositories. the `gromacs-gmxapi` repository includes a modified version of GROMACS that supports the latest `gmxapi` features not yet available through an official GROMACS distribution.

+# Documentation

 Documentation for released versions can be viewed on readthedocs or can be built locally.

+# Installation

 A compatible version of GROMACS must either be already installed or may be installed as part of package installation.
 Alternatively, the Python module can be installed during a CMake-driven GROMACS installation.

-# Installation

 You will need a few packages installed that are hard for gmxpy to install automatically.
 Before proceeding, install / upgrade the Python package for `cmake`.
 Note that it is not